Frequently Asked Questions

-What do you mean appropriate support?
-Do you want a faith community to provide jobs and housing for instance?
+What do you mean by 'appropriate support'?
+Do you want a faith community to provide jobs and housing?

 We want to encourage faith communities to explore for themselves what engagement looks like for them.
 We think that in the majority of circumstances, being a welcoming, accepting and safe community is the most important thing and often exactly what is needed.

 Faith communities should consider what they do well and the strengths amongst their members to offer supportive developmental relationships, recognising that building trusting relationships takes time.
 There may be skill-sets or experience within your faith community which can help and support others as you journey together, within any of the 7 pathways to reducing re-offending, such as (a) accommodation, (b) education, training and employment, (c) health, (d) drugs and alcohol recovery,(e) finance, benefits and debt, (f) children and families, and (g)attitudes, thinking and behaviour.

 For example, there might be someone in your faith community who works in HR who is experienced in reviewing CVs who could come alongside someone looking for work, as they would for others in their faith community.

 Faith communities are not however expected to offer professional services to prison leavers and therefore knowing how and where to signpost to those that do is recommended.
 Some useful links for national and local services can be found here.